 [This is a multi-part series.]

-In Part 1, we explored the whys and wherefores of bibliomemoirs, the challenges with writing them and how there might be a respected place for the genre in the literary canon.
+In Part 1, we explored the whys and wherefores of bibliomemoirs, the challenges with writing them and how there might be a respected place for this sub-genre in the literary canon.

 In Part 2, we considered a sample list of bibliomemoirs that are “objective-driven”: focused more on specific goals or authors or genres by design, how-to-read or how-to-live approaches and so on.

 Yet, there are many readers who want more from a bibliomemoir.
 They also want to be entertained with a complete story rather than a collection of vignettes.
-And, this brings us to our second category of bibliomemoirs.
+This brings us to our second category of bibliomemoirs.

 B. The Story-driven Bibliomemoir:

 This type includes a specific story that unfolds even as we learn about the author’s reading life.
 The story is usually set in a larger historical/cultural/social context — personal or collective — with a strong narrative structure.
-Story, for this purpose, is defined as a narrative with an beginning, middle and an end.
+Story, for this purpose, is defined as a narrative with a beginning, middle, and an end.

 As mentioned earlier, the sample list below is chronological and, by no means, exhaustive.
 The books are, mostly, from my bookshelves or to-read lists.

-In Part 4, we’ll continue with another list from the third category of bibliomemoirs.
+In Part 4, we will continue with another list from the third category of bibliomemoirs.
 Until then.